 The Act limits common law damages to economic loss (loss of earning capacity; costs relating to accommodation or travel; financial management of damages; reimbursement for income tax paid or payable on statutory benefits); and damages for non-economic loss where the injured person’s degree of permanent impairment is greater than 10% and their injuries are not ‘minor’.

 Single-vehicle accidents that occur at work

-If your accident occurs while you are at work or on a work-related journey, Section 3.35 of the MAI Act states that the injured person is not entitled to statutory benefits if compensation is instead payable under a workers’ compensation claim.
+If your accident occurs while you are at work or on a work-related journey, Section 3.35 of the MAI Act states that the injured person is not entitled to statutory benefits if compensation is instead payable under a Sydney workers’ compensation claim.

 This created a problem where a workers’ compensation claim failed or the benefits ceased, impacting the injured person’s ability to make a motor accident CTP claim within the required time frame.

 While an injured worker could pursue a common law claim, damages were limited to non-economic loss, lost wages and loss of earning capacity but not medical treatment and attendant care, which were considered statutory benefits.

 Section 151Z of the Workers Compensation Act 1997, however, requires a claimant to repay out of the damages claim, all workers’ compensation paid, including treatment and care paid by the workers’ compensation insurer.